 My Knife and Times is a play on "my life and times."
 A saying dating back to the 1600's and more recently the title of Henry Miller's 1971 autobiography.
 My title substitutes life for the similar sounding knife as a way to represent both craftsmanship and a sharp edge.

-Having attended UCLA film school it is beautiful and fortuitous that I find myself returning there as a Professor tasked with inspiring a new generation of Production Designers.
+Having attended UCLA film school it is beautiful and fortuitous that I find myself returning there as a Lecturer tasked with inspiring a new generation of Production Designers.
 In my class I concentrate on human empathy through the understanding of the environments that tell our stories.
-Prior to my professorship at UCLA i joined the Sundance Institute as an advisor to the directors lab.
+Prior to teaching at UCLA i joined the Sundance Institute as an advisor to the directors lab.

 As a yute, many moons ago, having graduated from UCLA, I found myself bound to Burbank.
 My artistic focus had waned substituted for a very necessary need to make enough ends to simply exist, and I did this as a producer’s assistant at NBC.
 I oversaw budgets and managed the day to day of film shoots.
 Having explored this side of filmmaking I became unwavering in my desire to be directly involved in the creative process.
 I found this opportunity in New York.
 I was inspired by the vibrancy of the city and became submerged in the burgeoning art scene of Brooklyn circa 2003.

 After a short stint in a progressive Brooklyn wood shop, which combined table saws with NPR, I began to pursue work as a visual display artist under the tutelage of veteran artist Todd Shearer.
 Todd had paid his dues in the days where his counterparts in window design included the likes of Andy Warhol.
 I was able to hone my design knowledge under Todd's umbrella with clients ranging from Christie's Auction House, to Chanel, and all the Diors and Cartier' in between.